The Employees You Should Worry about Losing? The Average Ones

-Disturbing research was released recently by The Gallup Group, indicating that 87% of the workforce is either not engaged (read: they are there physically but not mentally or emotionally), or totally disengaged (they actually undermine the success of an organization.)
-This is the highest rate of disengagement ever measured, and is in spite of the fact that over 85% of organizations have an employee recognition program (which obviously aren’t working).
+A disturbing long-term trend has been documented by research – that a vast majority (up to 87%) of the workforce is either not engaged (read: they are present physically but not mentally or emotionally), or are totally disengaged (they actually undermine the success of an organization).
+This is in spite of the fact that over 85% of organizations have an employee recognition program (which obviously aren’t working).

-Don’t Focus So Much on Tope & Low Performers
+Don’t Focus So Much on Top & Low Performers

 A basic challenge in working together with others is that not everyone performs at the same level with regard to the quality and amount of work done.
 Within a team, you will probably have at least one high achiever, a few above average employees, a group of solid team members in the middle, and then some who are not performing up to the level expected.